aral/ar.al-site/content/2018/06/17/giddy-about-css-grid/index.md

 The initial index page during [the one-hour hack on Friday that resulted in this site](/2018/06/15/hello-peer-to-peer-web/) simply listed the post titles ([do the Simplest Thing That Could Possibly Work (STTCPW)](http://c2.com/xp/DoTheSimplestThingThatCouldPossiblyWork.html)).

-{{< figure src="2018-06-17-10-41-24.png" alt="The site as it was on Friday at the end of its first hour of life" caption="Version 1: two days ago." >}}
+{{< figure src="2018-06-17-10-41-24.png" alt="The site as it was on Friday at the end of its first hour of life" caption="Version 1: two days ago." class="window-with-shadow" >}}

 Yesterday, [I refined the site](/2018/06/16/refining-the-blog/) and implemented the chronological grouping.
 However, again going with STTCPW, I used a monospace script font to fake three-column layout of the list items:

-{{< figure src="2018-06-17-10-31-28.png" alt="Yesterday’s implementation of the index faked columns in the list." caption="Yesterday’s site: fake it till you make it!">}}
+{{< figure src="2018-06-17-10-31-28.png" alt="Yesterday’s implementation of the index faked columns in the list." caption="Yesterday’s site: fake it till you make it!" class="window-with-shadow" >}}

 As you can see, the date and day name are being repeated for every entry in a day.
 Less than ideal.
 Removing the redundancy in the red date stamp was easy.
 I simply tweaked the template code to improve the grouping so it was only displayed once and then floated it left.
 Hiding the redundant day names was a bit more convoluted: I added class names using a counter to the day name spans and used the following CSS rule to hide all but the first: